 This dish is super easy to store.
 Once your leftovers have cooled, simply transfer them to an airtight container and keep them in the fridge for up to 3-4 days.
 To store this dish for longer, you can freeze it for up to 1-2 months.
 When you’re ready to enjoy the meal again, just thaw your leftovers in the fridge for 24 to 48 hours before reheating them.

-Ground Turkey and Butternut Squash Skillet with Feta
+Ground Turkey and Butternut Squash Skillet

 - Print Recipe